snownontrace/snownontrace.github.io/lentivirus-packaging.md

 	- Warm up enough DMEM Complete medium at 37°C. Each 10-cm dish will cost 24 mL medium in total, whereas each 15-cm dish will cost 60 mL medium in total.
 	- Thaw an aliquot of 25 mM chloroquine (1000x) that is sufficient for the medium.

+- Transfection for 10-cm dish:
 	- In a tissue culture hood, add chloroquine to DMEM Complete medium for a final 25 µM concentration.
-Replace medium in each dish with 8 mL (for 10-cm dish) or 20 mL (for 15-cm dish) fresh medium with 25 uM chloroquine.
+Replace medium in each dish with 8 mL fresh medium with 25 µM chloroquine.
 Put the cells back in the incubator.
 	- For each dish to transfect, prepare two 15 mL tubes: (1) remove their lids; (2) label one tube with the transfer plasmid to transfect.
-- In the unlabeled set of 15 mL tubes, add 1 mL 2x HBS (for 10-cm dish) or 2.25 mL 2x HBS (for 15-cm dish).
+	- In the unlabeled set of 15 mL tubes, add 1 mL 2x HBS to each tube.
-- In the labeled set of 15 mL tubes, add 10 µg (for 10-cm dish) or 22.5 µg (for 15-cm dish) each of the lentiviral transfer plasmid, psPAX2 and pMD2.G.
+	- In the labeled set of 15 mL tubes, add 10 µg each of the lentiviral transfer plasmid, psPAX2 and pMD2.G.
 	- Take up to 4 dishes each time to the hood.
-Proceed one by one for transfection.
+Process them one by one for transfection.
-- For each dish to transfect, add 1 mL 0.3 M CaCl<sub>2</sub> to the 15 mL tube containing the plasmid DNA mixture, pipet to mix well.
+	- For each transfection, use a 5 mL pipet to add 1 mL 0.3 M CaCl<sub>2</sub> to the 15 mL tube containing the plasmid DNA mixture.
-- Add this mixture into the tube containing 2× HBS dropwise.
 Pipet to mix well.
+Add this mixture into the tube containing 2× HBS __drop by drop__.
+Pipet to mix well.
-(5) Immediately add this mixture dropwise into a 10-cm dish for transfection.
-Replace medium with 8 mL fresh medium + 25 uM chloroquine after 6-12 hours of transfections (can be overnight).
+	- Immediately add this mixture __drop by drop__ into a 10-cm dish for transfection.
+	- After 6-12 hours of transfections (can be overnight), replace medium with 8 mL fresh medium + 25 µM chloroquine.

+- Transfection for 15-cm dish:
+	- In a tissue culture hood, add chloroquine to DMEM Complete medium for a final 25 µM concentration.
+Replace medium in each dish with 20 mL fresh medium with 25 µM chloroquine.
+Put the cells back in the incubator.
+	- For each dish to transfect, prepare two 15 mL tubes: (1) remove their lids; (2) label one tube with the transfer plasmid to transfect.
+	- In the unlabeled set of 15 mL tubes, add 2.25 mL 2x HBS to each tube.
+	- In the labeled set of 15 mL tubes, add 22.5 µg each of the lentiviral transfer plasmid, psPAX2 and pMD2.G.
+	- Take up to 4 dishes each time to the hood.
+Process them one by one for transfection.
+	- For each transfection, use a 5 mL pipet to add 2.25 mL 0.3 M CaCl<sub>2</sub> to the 15 mL tube containing the plasmid DNA mixture.
+Pipet to mix well.
+Add this mixture into the tube containing 2× HBS __drop by drop__.
+Pipet to mix well.
+	- Immediately add this mixture __drop by drop__ into a 15-cm dish for transfection.
+	- After 6-12 hours of transfections (can be overnight), replace medium with 8 mL fresh medium + 25 µM chloroquine.

-Day 3-4: Collect virus-containing supernatant
+### Day 3-4: Collect virus-containing supernatant

+- Warm up medium with 25 µM chloroquine prepared on the day of transfection.
-(1) At ~24 hour post the first medium change, collect the supernatant into a 50 mL tube, and add back 8 mL fresh medium + 25 uM chloroquine.
+- At ~24 hour post the first medium change, collect the supernatant into a 50 mL tube, and add back 8 mL fresh medium + 25 µM chloroquine (or 20 mL for 15-cm dish).
 Store at 4°C.
-(2) After another 24 hours, collect the supernatant into the same 50 mL tube stored at 4°C.
+- After another 24 hours, collect the supernatant into the same 50 mL tube stored at 4°C.
-For new constructs, the lenti-Go-Stix can be used as a handy tool to estimate the viral titer at this point.
+	- When testing new constructs, the Lenti-X GoStix Plus (Takara, 631281) can be used as a handy tool to estimate the viral titer at this point.
+The Lenti-X GoStix Plus can also be used to examine the titer after the virus is concentrated.
-(3) Filter the pooled supernatant through a 0.45 um filter (use SteriFlip for convenience).
-If not concentrating, the filtered solution can be directly used, or stored at -80°C after freezing in liquid N2 or dry ice.
+- Filter the pooled supernatant through a 0.45 µm SteriFlip filter.
+	- If not concentrating the virus, the filtered solution can be directly used, or stored at -80°C after freezing in liquid N<sub>2</sub> or dry ice.
-(4) Add ~4 mL 5× PEG-it reagent (System Biosciences, LV825A-1), mix well by pipetting.
+- To concentrate virus, add ~4 mL 5x PEG-it reagent (or ~10 mL for 15-cm dish format), mix well by pipetting or inverting.
 Refrigerate for at least 12 hours at 4°C. Virus solution with PEG is stable for up to 5 days at 4°C.

-Day 5: Collect concentrated virus
+### Day 5: Collect concentrated virus

+- Check the virus + PEG solution.
+With PEG and refrigerating, it should become turbid as virus precipitates from the solution.
-(1) Pre-cool the swinging-bucket centrifuge in the equipment room to 4°C.  Spin at 1500× g for 30 min at 4°C to collect the virus.  *Keep the tube on ice during transfer.
+- Pre-cool a swinging-bucket centrifuge to 4°C.
+- Spin virus + PEG solution at 1500x g for 30 min at 4°C to pellet the virus.
+	- There should be a visible light yellow to white colored pellet.
+	- Keep the tubes on ice during transfer.

-(2) Remove the supernatant as much as possible by aspirating.
+- In a tissue culture hood, remove the supernatant as much as possible by aspirating while tilting the 50 mL tube.
+Be careful not to touch the pellet.
-(3) Resuspend the pellet with 1/10 to 1/100 of the original viral solution volume of medium (DMEM/F12 + PenStrep).
-Store at -80°C.  I typically use 500 uL.
+- Resuspend the pellet with 1/10 to 1/100 of the original viral solution volume of DMEM/F12 medium (OK with PenStrep).
+I typically use 500 µL.
-The lenti-Go-Stix can be used to estimate the viral titer at this point after 1:100 dilution of the viral stock.
+	- The Lenti-X GoStix Plus (Takara, 631281) can be used to estimate the viral titer at this point after 1:100 dilution of the viral stock.
+	- Empirically, a GoStix value of 50 is equivalent to ~5 x 10<sup>5</sup> IFU/mL.
+	- The typical yield of a 10-cm dish packaging of lenti-sgRNA using pW212 backbone is 500 µL at 1.5 x 10<sup>8</sup> IFU/mL.

+- Store at -80°C.
-Aliquoting can be done but is not necessary, as PEG provides cryoprotection for the solution, and data has shown freeze-thaw for up to 5 times do not seem to affect the virus titer.
+	- Aliquoting is not necessary, as PEG provides cryoprotection for the solution, and data has shown freeze-thaw for up to 5 times do not seem to affect the virus titer.